beber89/liability-ledger/ProjectPlan.md

 ## Phase A.5:
 - Connect flutter frontend to the smart contract methods and run.
 # Phase B: Implement Asset sharing part
+## Phase B.1: Creae a deployer frontend app that only runs once in order to deploy contract